albert-decatur/dotfiles/dpkg.md

 ascii # ASCII lookup table

-### these won't install using the README command but they're cool
+### these will not install using the README command but they are cool
  python-numpy # code depending on numpy install often has trouble installing numpy itself
  i3 # tiled window manager
  kpcli # keepass CLI  # and libreadline-dev for cpan Term::ReadLine::Gnu
  libwebkit-dev # compiling browsers from source often needs this
- moreutils # sponge is super convenient. however, it will mess with your GNU parallel install because it also has a command named 'parallel'
+ moreutils # sponge is super convenient. however, it will mess with your GNU parallel install because it also has a command named "parallel"
+ keychain # enter SSH passphrase once, use many times eg in terminal multiplexer